 The following are great places software developers can find freelance and contract-based work:

-Software developers earn an above-average salary due to the difficulty of their work and the need for qualified developers only increasing in the workplace.
+Software developers earn an above-average salary due to the difficulty of their work and the increased need for qualified developers.
 According to the Bureau of Labor Statistics (BLS), software developers earn the following:

 - Bottom 10%: $61,660/yr